Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules

 We considered a setting in which a group of voters wishes to elect $K$ candidates out of a given list of candidates.
 We considered score-based rules and showed how to securely compute the winners using a secure multiparty protocol.
-Our protocol offers perfect ballot secrecy. \comment{ : apart from the desired output (the identity of the elected $K$ candidates), all other information, such as the aggregated scores that each of the candidates received, is kept secret.
+Our protocol offers perfect ballot secrecy: apart from the desired output (the identity of the elected $K$ candidates), all other information, such as the actual ballots or the aggregated scores that each of the candidates received, is kept secret from all parties -- voters and talliers alike.
 (As indicated in Section \ref{overallsecurity}, the protocol herein allows the talliers to deduce the ranking among the candidates, but a small modification of the underlying circuit may hide even that information.)

 Such level of privacy may be essential in some scenarios.
-For example, when a prize committee needs to select $K$ recipients out of $M$ candidates, it is desirable to determine only the identity of the $K$ prize recipients without revealing their internal ranking or their aggregated scores, as such pieces of information might expose undesired information about the ballots. } In particular, the ballots themselves are kept secret and even the talliers do not obtain them.
-This perfect secrecy may increase the confidence of the voters in the voting system, so that they would be encouraged to participate in the elections and vote truthfully without fearing that their private vote would be disclosed to anyone else.
-Furthermore, our technique can be used during iterative voting \cite{airiau2009iterated,lev2016convergence,meir2010convergence}.
+For example, when a prize committee needs to select $K$ recipients out of $M$ candidates, it is desirable to determine only the identity of the $K$ prize recipients without revealing their internal ranking or their aggregated scores, as such pieces of information might expose undesired information about the ballots.

+Such perfect secrecy may increase the confidence of the voters in the voting system, so that they would be encouraged to participate in the elections and vote truthfully without fearing that their private vote would be disclosed to anyone else.
+Furthermore, our technique can be used during iterative voting \citep{airiau2009iterated,lev2016convergence,meir2010convergence,dery2019lie}.
 If, during iterative voting, the candidates' scores are kept secret from all parties, then voters would not obtain from the voting process information that could have been used for strategic voting.
 (Of course, the perfect secrecy of our protocol cannot stop strategic voting altogether, since voters may still base strategic voting on information from polls, rumors and other communication channels.)